amwmedia/infect.js/README.md

 ```

 ### Assignment
 As a simple way to reference your dependencies, you can pull them out and assign individual dependencies to variables.
-This is not recommended as it breaks the consistancy of your code, but it is possible so I wanted to show an example of usage.
+This is not recommended as it breaks the consistency of your code, but it is possible so I wanted to show an example of usage.

 ```javascript
 var log = infect('Logger');